 In sociology of rape, rape culture as a concept is used to describe a setting in which rape is normalized due to societal attitudes about gender and sexuality.
 Victim blaming, slut-shaming and trivializing of rape have also been critically analysed in the study of sociology of rape.

-Sociology of rape will delve into what research statistics can and cannot tell us, look at rape law reform as well as legal processing of rape cases, peek at the presentation of rape in different forms of media (predominately film and video), and tiptoe through various contentious issues surrounding rape, including the current emerging debate in what is often the gray area in interpreting sexual conduct, the debate over date rape and the uproar over evolution theory. - Professor: John Hamlin.
+Sociology of rape will delve into what research statistics can and cannot tell us, look at rape law reform as well as legal processing of rape cases, peek at the presentation of rape in different forms of media, and tiptoe through various contentious issues surrounding rape, including the debate over date rape and the uproar over evolution theory. - Professor: John Hamlin.

 Among the women surviving in relief camps are many who have suffered the most bestial forms of sexual violence, including rape, gang rape, mass rape, stripping, insertion of objects into their body, and molestations.
 A majority of rape victims have been burnt alive. - Citizens' Initiative, "The Survivors Speak,'' April 16, 2002.
 From the report of the Citizen's Initiative fact-finding team of women.

 This report is a useful contribution to sociology of rape.
 Makes it clear that young Muslim girls, pregnant women, women with new-born babies were chased, caught, raped, cut, pierced, stabbed, and burnt.
 How did this come to pass?
 How did groups of men come to believe that such deeds could and should be done?
 It is the belief that women are not only inferior but also woman's sexuality has to be patrolled so that it is legitimately accessible to some men and inaccessible to others.
 Witness the spate of murders of women who dare marry outside their community.